not-A-coder-fr/RISC-V-SOC-DESIGN-LOGBOOK-WEEK-1-/README.md

 ## Week 1: Introduction to Icarus Verilog & GTKWave
 This is the follow up of my earlier repository about my journey in VSD workshop.
-This week i learnt the methods of using the different EDA tools that I downloaded the preceding week. 🎉
+This week i learnt the methods of using the different EDA tools that I downloaded the preceding week. 🎉  *Special thanks to [Kunal Ghosh](https://github.com/kunalg123/sky130RTLDesignAndSynthesisWorkshop) for the well structured repository*
 ## DAY 1:
 We got hands-on with two essential open-source tools for Verilog simulation and waveform visualization: